JSandhu223/osticket-prereqs/README.md

 <img src="images/Change_Permissions_ostconfig.png" height="60%" width="60%" />

 Congratulations!
 You have now installed osTicket!
+For convenience, you can bookmark the osTicket URLs are the bottom of the installation completion page.